 Let’s face it when you start out training for your first half marathon many runners aren’t familiar with training beyond 3 to 4 weeks.
 The mere first look at a 12-week training program can be intimidating.
 A training schedule at the bare minimum needs to show you miles(km) required on a weekly basis and running effort on a daily basis.
 Having a training schedule without perceived effort is not advisable.

 Did you ever wonder what a typical 12-week training schedule doesn’t show you?
 Although I don’t have years and years of experience under my belt, I have completed 10 half marathons and 1 marathon.
 I found through experience that a training schedule doesn’t show three things.
 Schedule buffer, actual recovery time, and adaptive training.
 For my example, I’m going to use my 12-week training schedule right out of my book, Beginner’s Guide to Half Marathons.
-You can get it free by signing up to my weekly blog and occasional free book giveaway CLICK HERE.
+You can get it free by signing up for my weekly blog and occasional free book giveaway CLICK HERE.

 Most beginner training plans available these days have buffers baked into them.
 A buffer in training schedule terms is basically allowable sick (skip) days.
 Eventually, at some point, you will have a day when you’re sick, extremely tired, or just don’t want to run.
 If this happens it’s ok to skip a run.
 The one run you want to avoid skipping is the weekly long run.

-The base miles that are on the training schedule can be skipped, however, you don’t want to skip two days in a row unless you’re sick.
+The base miles that are on the training schedule can be occasionally skipped, however, you don’t want to skip two days in a row unless you’re sick.
 If you get sick, like the flu, you will probably be out for a few days, who knows maybe even a week.
-If this happens and you’re out for a week, you need to skip that week and move on to the next. for instances, if the long run you missed was for 7 miles then your next long run will be for 8 miles.
+If this happens and you’re out for a week, you need to skip that week and move on to the next. for instance, if the long run you missed was for 7 miles then your next long run will be for 8 miles.
 So, in this case, you would jump from 6 miles to 8 miles.
 If you have trouble completing the 8th-mile then walk half of it.

 Schedule Buffer Problems

 When this can become a problem is when you are out for two consecutive weeks.
 Your performance can drop by up to 15% after two weeks of not running.
-If this happens and it’s early in your training schedule you can probably recover by jumping ahead in noted above.
-If it’s toward the latter part of your 12-week schedule and it’s week 9 and 10 that you miss you might just have to suck it up and underperform (by a marginal amount) or decide to forgo your half marathon.
+If this happens and it’s early in your training schedule you can probably recover by jumping ahead as noted above.
+If it’s toward the latter part of your 12-week schedule and it’s weeks 9 and 10 that you miss you might just have to suck it up and underperform (by a marginal amount) or decide to forgo your half marathon.
 This situation has happened to me and I decided to go ahead and run the half marathon race.
 I performed my 10th-week requirements in week 11 and raced as scheduled during week 12.
 Was it a great race, no – but I completed it!

 Actual Recovery Time (rest)